gmarokov/worldwildweb-dev-blogs/blog-posts/ansible-provision-dev-win/ansible-provision-dev-win.md

 # Enable WinRM

 By default WinRM works only for Private or Domain networks.
 You can skip that by providing parameter to `Enable-PSRemoting -SkipNetworkProfileCheck` but I don't suggest doing that.
 Instead make your trusted network private.
-Then enable WinRM: `Enable-PSRemoting` running it in Powershell.
+Then enable WinRM:
+`Enable-PSRemoting` running it in Powershell.
-Enable Basic Auth: `Set-Item -Path WSMan:\localhost\Service\Auth\Basic -Value $true` Enable Unencrypted connection: `Set-Item -Path WSMan:\localhost\Service\AllowUnencrypted -Value $true`
+Enable Basic Auth:
+`Set-Item -Path WSMan:\localhost\Service\Auth\Basic -Value $true` Enable Unencrypted connection:
+`Set-Item -Path WSMan:\localhost\Service\AllowUnencrypted -Value $true`

 # Run the playbook

-Using ansible pull run the playbook which install Chocolatey and a few packages from it.
+Using `ansible-pull` run the playbook which install Chocolatey and a few packages from it.
 Full details can found in the [repo](https://github.com/gmarokov/ansible-win-postinstall).
-Provide your username and password for Windows.
+Provide your username and password for your Windows machine.

 `ansible-pull –U https://github.com/gmarokov/ansible-win-postinstall.git -e ansible-user=your_win_user ansible_password=your_win_user_password`